PetrKryslUCSD/dynamics-course-2020/README.md

 Explore the tutorials with Julia:

 1. Start the VS Code IDE by double-clicking the bash script `double_click_me_to_start.sh`.
-If this is for the first time, the installer will clone and initialize all tutorial packages.
-This may take 5 to 10 minutes, depending on the speed of your computer and the network.
+If this is  the first time this script runs, the installer will clone and initialize all tutorial packages.
+This may take 5 to 10 minutes, depending on the speed of your CPU, the hard drive, and the network.
 When the installation is finished, the IDE pops up.
 2. Open the folder of the tutorial.
 For instance `FinEtoolsAcousticsTutorials.jl`.
 3. Start the Julia REPL (command line).
 Press `ctrl+shift+p` to get the command pallete and type 'Julia'.
 Select `Julia: Start REPL`.
 4. Now execute in the REPL the following command line (copy and paste into the terminal pane and then hit return)